mckinsey/vizro/README.md

 ## Vizro visual vocabulary

-Our visual vocabulary dashboard is a guide for selecting and creating various types of charts.
-It provides guidance on when to use each chart type, along with sample Python code using [Plotly](https://plotly.com/python/).
+Our visual vocabulary dashboard helps you to select and create various types of charts.
+It helps you decide when to use each chart type, and offers sample Python code using [Plotly](https://plotly.com/python/).

 <p align="center">
 <a href="https://huggingface.co/spaces/vizro/demo-visual-vocabulary/">